zhengshuai1001/JiKouCompany/README.md

 The thing that is really hard, and really amazing, is giving up on being perfect and beginning the work of becoming yourself.

 One's destination is never a place but rather a new way of looking at things.

+Always remember that the future comes one day at a time.